 Nígánizí Gamik (Council House)

 Pikwakanagan operates under a custom election code passed by referendum in March 2009.
-It is governed by one Chief and six Councillors elected every three years by voting membership of the Algonquins of Pikwakanagan First Nation.
-The next regular election for Chief and Council will be held 2014.
+It is governed by one Chief and six Councillors elected every three years by voting the membership of the Algonquins of Pikwakanagan First Nation.
+The next regular election for Chief and Council will be held in March of 2020.

 The Chief and Council are accountable and reports to the members of the Algonquins of Pikwakanagan First Nation.
 Their mission is, “To provide effective and fair Algonquin Government for the benefit of the First Nation.”